choupit0/FortiRule/README.md

   - no empty fields,
   - ensure that IPv4/IPv6 addresses & URLs/domains are in the correct format (a message displays the lines with errors.),
   - ensure that we have the correct data in the right file (e.g., no IPs in a file meant for URLs),
-  - check for duplicates (a message displays the duplicates lines).
+  - check for duplicates (a message displays the duplicates lines),
 - Request for confirmation before making the change
 - Content control after insertion:
   - creating files on-the-fly if they don't exist,
   - concatenate the new data with the existing content,
   - check for duplicates (no changes are applied, a message displays the duplicates lines),
   - automatic backup and cleanup function (retain the last 5 versions of each file with timestamping).
+- Mobile-compatible site

 # Prerequisites & Installation - FortiRule (http)
 The FortiRule deployment has been validated on Ubuntu and Debian (latest versions of 64bits).
 But it should work on other Linux OS as well.